-Horizontal displacement the left edge at is restrained to model the symmetrical boundary condition.
-Vertical displacement at the base of the soil is restrained as the soil rests on solid rock.
-The pore pressure ground level at is prescribed to zero.
+Horizontal displacement the left edge at is restrained to model the symmetrical boundary Vertical condition. displacement at the base of the soil is restrained as the soil rests on solid rock.
+The pore pressure ground at level is prescribed to zero.